VillansRule/OpenAI-VoiceAssistant/README.md

 # Voice Assistant Generator

-Welcome to the Voice Assistant Generator!
  This project combines OpenAI for natural language processing and ElevenLabs for text-to-speech to create an interactive voice-based chatbot.
+Special thanks to Nobody65534 for the original project
 ## Features

 - **AI Conversation:** Engage in interactive conversations with the OpenAI text generation model.